High-Performance-IO/capio/README.md

 ## Examples

-The [examples](examples) folder contains some examples that shows how to use mpi_io whith CAPIO.
+The [examples](examples) folder contains some examples that shows how to use mpi_io with CAPIO.
 There are also examples on how to write JSON configuration files:
 - [on_close](https://github.com/High-Performance-IO/capio/wiki/Examples#noupdate-semantic): A pipeline composed by a producer and a consumer with "on_close" semantics
 - [noupdate](https://github.com/High-Performance-IO/capio/wiki/Examples#on_close-semantics): A pipeline composed by a producer and a consumer with "update" semantics